Jeremy-Mendez143/MenuMate-Full-Stack-Web-App/README.md

-# menumate
+# MenuMate
-A health tracking and recipe recommendation app
+A recipe recomendation and health tracking web app which aims to create a community for food and health enthusiasts alike.